 Generate captions and transcripts

 Caption/transcript files may take a while to generate depending on the length of the video.
-You can use the Refresh button to check If it has finished yet.

 Once your file has been generated, you can follow the same steps for turning on Captions and Transcripts.